gohugoio/hugo/content/themes/creating-a-theme.md

 A theme consists of templates and static assets such as javascript and css files.
 Themes can also optionally provide [archetypes](/content/archetypes/) which are archetypal content types used by the `hugo new` command.

+{{% note "Use the Hugo Generator Tag" %}}
+The [`.Hugo.Generator`](/variables-and-params/other/) tag is included in all themes featured in the [Hugo Them Showcase](/http://themes.gohugo.io).
+We ask that you include the generator tag in all sites and themes you create with Hugo.
+The generator tag is significant in that it allows the Hugo team to track Hugo's usage and popularity.
+{{% /note %}}

 ### Layouts